VtheRtech/profolio/README.md

-# profolio-project
+# portfolio-project

 [Eve online Warzone Analysis](https://www.reddit.com/r/Eve/comments/y6aobj/an_assault_on_algebra_an_analysis_of_the/)

-Hypothesis: CCP implemented victory point gain mechanic such that each faction gains points even in the absence of systems being held.
+Hypothesis: CCP implemented a victory point gain mechanic such that each faction gains points without systems being held.

-Results:Amarrmil seem to be gaining approximately 36.8 thousand points per hour, while Minmil gain approximately 25.0 thousand points per hour.
+Results: Amarrmil seems to be gaining approximately 36.8 thousand points per hour, while Minmil gains approximately 25.0 thousand points per hour.

 Conclusion:
-Hacking sites in the amarrmil wz and handing in research stuff probably does almost nothing relative to the contribution that system contestion plays in achieving victory in the current event.
+Hacking sites in the amarrmil wz and handing in research probably does almost nothing relative to the contribution that system contestion plays in achieving victory in the current event.

 Insights Gained from this analysis: